Beech Designs Website Tabs

 19. "I was bitten by a mosquito, no-one said they could bite."

-20. "My fiancé and I booked a twin-bedded room but we were placed in a double-bedded room.
+20. "My fiancรฉ and I booked a twin-bedded room but we were placed in a double-bedded room.
 We now hold you responsible for the fact that I find myself pregnant.
-This would not have happened if you had put us in the room that we booked."
+This would not have happened if you had put us in the room that we booked."(This list is widely attributed to a survey by Thomas Cook and ABTA.)

 A Bit About The Bead: Seed Beads & The History Of Glass Beads